-Action Plans for Deterring Injurious Feather-Pecking and Cannibalism The producer must have plans in place to discourage the spread of injurious feather-pecking and cannibalism.
+M40 Action Plans for Deterring Injurious Feather-Pecking and Cannibalism The producer must have plans in place to discourage the spread of injurious feather-pecking and cannibalism.
 If outbreaks of injurious feather-pecking and cannibalism. do occur: Methods to discourage the spread of injurious feather-pecking and cannibalism must be conducted without delay.
 Artificial appliances (such as blinkers attached to the beak or nostrils, or contact lenses) designed to stop injurious feather-pecking and cannibalism must not be used.
 The producer must notify the American Humane CertifiedTM program that the problem exists and must explain the steps that the producer proposes to take in order to mitigate the problem, and the producer must provide regular updates to the American Humane Certified program regarding the success of the mitigation.
 Methods should include removing the offending birds if they are identifiable and segregating injured birds as first steps, followed by reducing light levels and providing distractions/ enrichments to the birds and/or providing additional perches or panels so that subordinate hens can retreat.
-If these measures still do not mitigate the problem, the producer must contact the American Humane CertifiedTM program for additional recommendations.
-The American Humane CertifiedTM program will not consider beak-trimming of older birds except as a method of last resort if other measures fail. o /10 -- --------
+If these measures still do not mitigate the problem, the producer must contact the American Humane CertifiedTM program will not consider beak-trimming of older birds except as a method of last resort if other measures fail.
+O Yes O No N/A /10 older birds except as a method of last resort if other measures fail.